MatthewAndreTaylor/Generative-SVG/README.md

 ## Machine-Vision Problem

+We are addressing the problem of automatically generating SVG sketch images conditioned on object labels.
+By extracting important features from labelled sketches, we aim to be able to generate new sketches.
-We are addressing the problem of automatic generation of SVG images from hand-drawn sketches.
-The goal is to extract important features in sketches and condition the model on labels, enabling the system to generate scalable vector representations that capture the essence of human drawing.
-This involves learning the underlying structure and semantics of sketches, so that the model can produce SVG outputs that are both visually accurate and semantically meaningful.
-Our approach leverages recent advances in machine learning to bridge the gap between human creativity and automated image synthesis, ultimately enabling more efficient and flexible workflows for designers and artists.
+This involves learning the underlying structure and semantics of the sketches.
+Then, training a model to produce outputs that are both visually accurate to the requested target label and semantically meaningful.

 ## Dataset Name and Location